microsoft/Dynamics365Commerce.InStore/src/StoreCommerceSamples/Solutions/TimeBasedSaleRestrictions/README.md

 ## Notes
 - Time conversion uses the **store/channel time zone** from channel configuration.
-- If product-level attributes are not found, the system falls back to channel-level extension properties.
 - Restrictions are enforced at multiple points: add-to-cart, cart updates, cart save, and checkout calculation.
-- Returns/exchanges (`IsReturnLine`) are **not** restricted.
 - Voided lines and lines with zero/negative quantity are skipped during validation.
 - Mixed carts: only offending lines are blocked, with a clear message.
 - Error messages adapt based on configuration: